Confident Potty Training: A Gentle, Proven Path to Independence

 Choose stories that show children succeeding and feeling proud.

-Use books that incorporate hygiene habits, such as handwashing and flushing.
+Use books that incorporate hygiene habits, such as handwashing, flushing, and wiping.

 Try interactive books with flaps, textures, or stickers to boost engagement.